 About the Young People we Support

-Orchard Manor offers a supportive living and learning environment for young adults who have complex learning difficulties and is one of the few services in the country that is also able to support complex health needs and associated difficulties.
-These may be as a result of conditions such as cerebral palsy, acquired brain injury, degenerative conditions or autism requiring a specialist approach.
+Orchard Manor offers a supportive living and learning environment for young adults who have severe and profound learning difficulties and is one of the few services in the country that is also able to support those with complex health needs and associated difficulties.

 Skill Programmes at the Skills Centre

-The Skills Centre gives young people the opportunity to try new experiences, develop communication skills and prepare themselves for their future by ensuring they are equipped with key life skills.
-Importantly it’s also a place they can have fun and express themselves.
+The Skills Centre focuses on developing independence.
+Young adults have the opportunity to try new experiences, develop their communication skills and prepare themselves for their future by ensuring they are equipped with key life skills.
+Importantly it’s also a place they can have fun, make friends and express themselves.
 The centre is open to the young people who live at Orchard Manor and also from the surrounding area who attend each day from home.

-Life at Orchard is very varied and never boring.
-No two days are ever the same.
-Every young person works with our team to create a personalised individual programme which can include a variety of activities depending on what their desired long and short-term aims are.
-The skill programmes include sessions such as cooking, music, art, sensory, ICT, community activities e.g. shopping, personal appearance, swimming and social enterprise.
-With our close connections with the surrounding community, a number of residents utilise off site facilities and activities such as visits to the library, trap driving, horse riding, rock climbing, cinema, shopping and college courses.
+Life at Orchard is very varied and never dull.
+No two days are the same.
+Individuals work with their team to create their own personalised programme which can include a variety of activities depending on what their long and short-term aims are.
+Sessions include cooking, music, art, sensory, ICT and community activities e.g. shopping, swimming and social enterprise.
+Orchard Manor has good connections with the surrounding community and residents engage in off-site activities such visits to the library, trap driving, horse riding, rock climbing, cinema, shopping and college courses.

-When the time comes to move on from Orchard Manor, you will be supported to visit other homes and explore the opportunities a new home can provide.
-We will support the new home to understand your needs and help you settle in.
+When people are ready to move on from Orchard Manor they are supported to visit other places and explore the opportunities a new home can provide.
+Our team supports both the individual and their new home to understand needs, the changes taking place and to make a good transition.

 Our Service and Facilities